Tulip Rally

-The Tulip Rally (Dutch: Tulpenrallye), first held in 1949, is the oldest Dutch rally competition.
+The Tulip Rally (Dutch: Tulpenrallye) is the oldest rally competition in the Netherlands, first held in 1949.
+It was a round of the European Rally Championship from 1953 to 1978.
+In 1992 it became a classic rally, and was included in the European Historic Rally Championship.

 The teams are divided into three classes: Tour, Sport and Expert.
 The Expert Class is for the navigators which in the past 2–6 years in the Top-20 of the Sport class have ended, or the previous years in the Top-20 of the Expert Class finished or in the Top-5 of the Sport Class.
 The Class Tour teams ride with little or no experience.

 Participating cars must have been built before December 31, 1971.
 They are Class C, D, E, F or G divided depending on their age.
 If there are not more than three cars in one of these classes, the class is merged with the next class.
 In 2007 there were 43 teams in the Expert class with, 140 in the Sporting / Expert Class, 93 in the Sporting Class and 42 in the Touring Class.

 According to the current event rules, it is not allowed to use a mobile phone unless you have bad luck (such as a breakdown).
 Modern stopwatches and watches are allowed.
 It is allowed to have up to 10 liters extra fuel in your trunk.
 Violations of the maximum speed is punished with penalty seconds.